c-stauffer/WebIOPi/README.md

 ## Getting Started

-A NuGet package is planned but not yet implemented, so for now the best way to get up and running is to clone the repository and build the project.
+A NuGet package is [now available](https://www.nuget.org/packages/WebIOPiClient), but you can also clone the repository and build the project.

 ### Prerequisites